bluz71/bluz71.github.io/_posts/2023-06-02-maximize-productivity-of-the-bash-shell.md

 experience.
 Hence, now is the right time to revisit Bash with such tooling in mind.

-In this article we will: enable a host of useful Bash shell options, script automatic `pushd` along with matching directory stack navigation bindings, integrate an interactive completion interface and we will use modern command line tooling to sensibly improve the interactive experience, among other tips and suggestions.
+In this article we will: enable a host of useful shell options, script automatic `pushd` along with matching directory stack navigation bindings, integrate an interactive completion interface and we will document some modern command line tools, among other tips and suggestions.

 Note, my [bashrc](https://github.com/bluz71/dotfiles/blob/master/bashrc) and [inputrc](https://github.com/bluz71/dotfiles/blob/master/inputrc) files
-integrate all the suggestions documented in this article.
+incorporate all the ideas documented in this article.

 Dispelling Bash Misconceptions
 ------------------------------